paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P3 - Log Analysis Project/README.md

 path

 3. On which days did more than 1% of requests lead to errors?
 The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.
-(Refer to this lesson for more information about the idea of HTTP status codes.)

 ```SQL
 SELECT * FROM (SELECT date(time),round(100.0*sum(CASE log.status